Alluxio/alluxio/docs/en/operation/Journal.md

 ```

 The time to take daily snapshots is defined by `alluxio.master.daily.backup.time`.
 For example, if
-a user specified `alluxio.master.daily.backup.time=05:30`, the Alluxio primary master will back up its metadata
+a user specified `alluxio.master.daily.backup.time=05:30`, the Alluxio leading master will back up its metadata
 to the `alluxio.master.backup.directory` of the root UFS every day at 5:30am UTC.
 We recommend setting the backup time to an off-peak time to avoid interfering with other users of the system.